 Another red flag is weak alignment among leaders.
 Despite attending the same programs, participants return to their roles with differing interpretations of what good leadership looks like.
 Without a shared language or set of behaviours, collaboration suffers and leadership culture remains fragmented.

 Even glowing feedback can be misleading.
-“I really enjoyed the session” is a nice sentiment, but if leaders struggle to explain how they’re applying their learning, or if there’s no observable shift in team dynamics or business performance, then the program hasn’t done its job.
+“I really enjoyed the session” is a nice sentiment, but if leaders struggle to explain how they’re applying their learning, or if there’s no observable shift in team dynamics or performance, then the program hasn’t done its job.

 Leadership development should deliver more than good intentions—it should enable real change that sticks, aligns leaders, and drives measurable results.